 One of the best ways to handle this issue is by logging off before docking and logging on after docking.
 This is because the Winlogon starts when the user logs on and the hardware configuration is noted and correspondingly the DPI is set.
 Many of the applications don’t come baked in with a feature that allows for automatic DPI detection in real-time.

-In case you change the monitors it’s always better to create a new windows session.
-Yet another mention worthy thing is that remember to update your Windows 10 to the latest build.
+In case you change the monitors, it’s always better to create a new windows session.
+Yet another mention-worthy thing is that remember to update your Windows 10 to the latest build.

-Handling DPI issues with Single Monitors
+How to handle DPI issues with Single Monitors

 Well, single monitor situations are not usually such a fuss and the connections are just fine with no DPI issues.
 However, the only problem here is a side effect of the RDP (Remote Desktop Protocol) session.

 In case you are using the RDP with a computer in your office and once done you disconnect from the session.
-However what happens is that next day when you try to switch on the monitor it will still be actively displaying yesterday’s active session.
+However, what happens is that the next day when you try to switch on the monitor it will still be actively displaying yesterday’s active session.
 The only resolution here is to log off from the PC.

-Getting best RDP results with Multiple Monitors
+Getting the best RDP results with Multiple Monitors

 You need to decide for that, the monitor will be used and also know which monitor you want to mark as primary.
 Usually, the best way is to select monitor number 1 as the “Make this my Main Monitor.”